 In due course, she is exploited by a promoter and his shrewish, greedy wife (well played by Mercedes McCambridge), who travel the rural South.

-Released on May 14, 1961, this expose of evangelism, shot in black-and-white, has some powerful moments.
+Released on May 14, 1961, this expose of evangelism, shot in black-and-white in Florida, has some powerful moments.

 The secondary cast includes Joan Blondell and Henry Jones.